radioation/Devastar/README.md

 # License
 Most of the files here are MIT licensed.
-The arduino meancer.ino file is LGPL.
+The arduino files are LGPL.

 # LM1881
 <coming soon>